STATEMENT ON THE CARE OF ADULTS IN THE CHURCH

 8. Only suitable and responsible people may become church key holders, references may be taken up in accordance with the Safer Recruitment Policy, and Parish Declarations completed as necessary.
 Access and Usage of Church Buildings will be monitored as far as is reasonably possible.
 All authorised ministers and other workers defined in the Policy for Safeguarding Children Protecting All God’s Children 4th edition and promoting a Safer Church 2006 will also satisfy the requirements of 7 above.

 9. All declarations and references and CRB/DBS documentation, which predate July 1st will be confidential and securely held by the incumbent or Safeguarding Officer.
 In future these records will be held by the Diocese.
-Further clarification of the system is expected.

 10. At its May meeting or next convenient meeting annually the PCC will, with the assistance of the Safeguarding Co- ordinator

 1) review and endorse the list of all validated leaders working with children, young people or vulnerable adults; this to include Churchwardens and authorised ministers.